 Tobacco smoking is a leading preventable cause of morbidity and premature death in NSW.
-NSW smoking rates are gradually declining and NSW Health is committed to further reducing tobacco-related harm.
+NSW Health continues to implement a comprehensive approach to tobacco control to reduce smoking rates.

-- Introducing smoking bans in certain public outdoor places through the Smoke-free Environment Act 2000
+- Banning smoking and using e-cigarettes in enclosed and certain public outdoor places through the Smoke-free Environment Act 2000

-- Revising the NSW Health Smoke-free Health Care Policy, which means that all NSW Health buildings, grounds and vehicles are smoke-free with the exception of designated outdoor smoking areas.
+- Implementing the NSW Health Smoke-free Health Care Policy, which means that all NSW Health buildings, grounds and vehicles are smoke-free with the exception of designated outdoor smoking areas.

 - Implementing programs targeting populations with high smoking rates.
-For example, the Quit for New Life program supports smoking cessation for pregnant Aboriginal women.
-The Aboriginal Health and Medical Research Council (AH&MRC) Tobacco Resistance and Control (A-TRAC) programwas implemented to build tobacco control capacity of Aboriginal Community Controlled Health Services and the staff employed within these services.
+These include the Quit for New Life program to support smoking cessation for pregnant Aboriginal women, the A-TRAC program to build tobacco control capacity of Aboriginal Community Controlled Health Services and the staff employed within these services.

 - Developing the ATRAC Framework - a strategic framework for Aboriginal tobacco resistance and control in NSW.

 - Offering population-based tobacco control services.
-For example, the NSW Quitline is a confidential telephone information and advice service to help smokers quit, including call back and referral facilities.
+The NSW Quitline is a confidential telephone information and advice service to help smokers quit, including call back and referral facilities.

-- The Tobacco Information Line (1800 357 412) provides a telephone service for anyone who has queries about tobacco control.
+- Providing the Tobacco Information Line (1800 357 412), a telephone service for anyone who has queries about tobacco control.

 - Working closely with the Commonwealth, State, local government and non-government stakeholders.